biagiocornacchia/microsoft-presidio-using-grpc/anonymizer/README.md

     ```

 - `sendConfig`</br> is used to send the operator configuration.
 Possible operators for the anonymizer are:
-    1. encrypt: anonymize the text with an encrypted text using Advanced Encryption Standard
+    1. encrypt - anonymize the text with an encrypted text using Advanced Encryption Standard
-    2. replace: replaces the PII text entity with a new string
+    2. replace - replaces the PII text entity with a new string
-    3. redact: redact the string - empty value
+    3. redact - redact the string - empty value
-    4. mask: mask a given amount of text with a given character
+    4. mask - mask a given amount of text with a given character
-    5. hash: hash given text with sha256/sha512/md5 algorithm
+    5. hash - hash given text with sha256/sha512/md5 algorithm

-    Configuration file is called `operatorConfigAnonymizer` and resides in the `config` folder.</br>
+    The configuration file is called `operatorConfigAnonymizer` and resides in the `config` folder.</br>

     Insted for deanonymization is supported only one operator:
     1. decrypt: decrypt text to from its encrypted form using the key supplied by the user for the encryption

-    Configuration file is called `operatorConfigDeanonymizer` and resides in the `config` folder.
+    The configuration file is called `operatorConfigDeanonymizer` and resides in the `config` folder.

 - `sendFile` </br> is used by the data loader to send the original text file that needs to be anonymized.
 Files will be divided into chunks.
 The server will assign a UUID that will be used during all the communication to identify uniquely the client information.